fsi-hack4autism/video-learner-insight-transformation/README.md

 	- Speech to Text (create a transcription)
 	- Sentiment Analysis
 With the help of the SMEs, be able to extract insights from the patient's video repo - eye signals, key words being spoken

+Projects
+1. LOGIN: Create a login component that allows a user (parent, therapist, etc...) to login into the application.
+This can be through social media, or through AAD.
+Encorporate security best practices.
+Store all user data into a database.
+2.